aquasecurity/tracee/docs/contributing/overview.md

 ## Discussions

 - We have the following discussion topics:
     1. [Announcements](https://github.com/aquasecurity/tracee/discussions/categories/announcements): One way communication from the team to the community.
-Consider this like our mini blog
+Consider this like our mini blog.
     1. [Questions and Help](https://github.com/aquasecurity/tracee/discussions/categories/questions-and-help): For help and support.
 Consider this similar to StackOverflow.
     1. [Development](https://github.com/aquasecurity/tracee/discussions/categories/development): For discussing potential features, and collaborating on their design.